• Join the TONMO community for an ad-free experience (except direct sponsors) and connect with fellow cephalopod enthusiasts! Register now.

 I'll keep you updated as to my success.

 I noticed the bristleworm sitting there next to your octo- (an O. mercatoris, no doubt in my mind.) and I wondered if the mom would be diligent enough to fend it off.
-I'm sorry for your loss- raising babies can be a fun experience (did you read colin's link to my page? :wink: )
+I'm sorry for your loss- raising babies can be a fun experience (did you read colin's link to my page? :wink2: )

 Eharries, Octopus vulgaris is a member of the small-egged octo group and lays eggs numbering in the hundreds.
 It's hatchlings are pelagic and almost microscopic and darn near un-rearable even in careful lab situations.
 Your babies sound like textbook large-egged octopus inklings, perhaps bimaculoides, briareus or mercatoris.
 If you have a photo of the adult, we might be able to narrow it down.
 Either way, good luck- I hope they grow out!